GenesisFR/DS2TroubleshootingGuide/README.md

 Method 2:

-1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
+1. Go to Control Panel -> Network and Sharing Centre -> Change adapter settings.
 2. Disable your virtual LAN network adapter OR disable your main network adapter.
 3. Go back to your game and click on the "Local Network" button again.
 4. Reenable the network adapter you disabled in step 2.